wuyadie/VirtualBox-OSE/README.md

-# VirtualBox OSE (Open Source Edition)
+# VirtualBox Extended Edition

 ## Summary

-Oracle VirtualBox Open Source Edition, with custom build toolchain, letting build the solution on any Windows workstation.
+Fork of a well-known virtualization solution, Oracle VirtualBox Open Source Edition, with improved and simplified build toolchain, video recording of a virtual instance activity, structured solution build requirements.
 Official Oracle source code is optimized for Oracle own infrastructure, which structure is not known, and the process is not documented.

 This version allows to compile Virtualbox on Windows 7, 8.1 or any Windows 10.
 It includes configurations for Virtualbox itself, and Virtualbox Guest Additions for Windows.